Taylor Swift’s evermore: Part 3

 Codependency

 The narrator of peace wanted to give her partner internal contentment.
-Believing that you can make someone else happy—and that if you do, it will make you happy—is a slippery slope into codependency.
+Believing that you can make someone else happy—and that if you do, it will make you happy—is a slippery slope.

-The term ‘codependency’ was coined in the 1970’s by Alcoholics Anonymous (Beattie, page 29*).
+The term ‘codependency’ was coined in the 1970’s by Alcoholics Anonymous.
 They noticed the loved ones of alcoholics behaving similarly to each other: obsessive, resentful, controlling, yet infinitely accepting.
-The alcoholics were called dependent and this new profile was called codependent (Beattie, 29).
+The alcoholics were called dependent and this new profile was called codependent.

-Codependency can happen in any relationship where one person doesn’t manage themselves and the other person becomes “obsessed with controlling that other person’s behavior” (Beattie, 33).
+Codependency can happen in any relationship where one person doesn’t manage themselves and the other person becomes “obsessed with controlling that other person’s behavior” (from Melodie Beattie’s book Codependent No More).
 This can be from alcoholism, addiction, depression (the list goes on).
-In Swift’s song, her partner’s “cascade ocean wave blues,” some sort of depression or inner-turmoil, would be his dependency (peace).
+In Swift’s song, her partner’s “cascade ocean wave blues,” some sort of depression or inner-turmoil, would be his dependency.

 I would argue tolerate it is about a codependent relationship.
 I think Swift’s ability to take a hugely complicated issue and synthesize it into a short song speaks to the power of her music and art in general.